 Tritium retention in redeposited carbon material has been identified as a major R&D issue to be investigated in the extension of the ITER project.
-This is due to the experimental data from both JET and TFTR that showed the retention to be approximately 50% of all the tritium injected into the machine.
+This is due to the experimental data from both JET and TFTR that retention showed the approximately 50% of all the tritium injected into the machine.
 There is no satisfactory method for removing this trapped tritium from the machine.
 This issue argues strongly for avoiding carbon-based materials in a burning plasma device.